What are HR Best Practices?

 9. Create Flexible Work Opportunities

 Work has changed, and in the minds of many, it has changed permanently.
 The way we work, the hours we work, and where we work are all up for debate.
-We believe that 2022 will bring a new world of employee expectations that employers need to be prepared for.
+The years leading up to 2023 have brought a new world of employee expectations that employers need to be prepared for.
 Going forward, offering flexible work opportunities will be a core HR best practice for businesses everywhere.

-The COVID-19 pandemic has taken the lid off of the remote work discussion.
+The COVID-19 pandemic took the lid off of the remote work discussion.
 Hundreds of thousands of companies were forced to quickly shift from in-office work to remote work in March of 2020.
 Some of these companies have returned to the office while many continue to work from home.

 Now that employees have experienced what it’s like to work from home, many of them will be anxious to continue that arrangement.
 Others may have found that they dislike working remotely and they want to return to the office.
 It’s important that your company is flexible enough to have policies in place that allow for both kinds of work.
 Taking a hard stance one way or another will alienate some employees who will likely leave you for a more flexible situation.